The QCD Adler function and the muon $g-2$ anomaly from renormalons

-Finally, the function $D_1(Q^2)$ is found from $D_0$~\cite{Maiezza:2019dht} using resurgent relations~\cite{Maiezza:2019dht,Bersini:2019axn}.
-Choosing the renormalization scale $\mu^2= Q^2e^{-5/3}$ and neglecting the two-loop corrections proportional to $\beta_1$, one finds~\footnote{ To check the correctness of Eq.~\eqref{nonpert_adler}, we proved that the resurgence relations of Ref.~\cite{CostinBook} can also be derived using Ecalle bridge equation obtained from the RGE.
+Finally, the function $D_1(Q^2)$ is found from $D_0$~\cite{Maiezza:2019dht} using resurgence as shown in Refs.~\cite{Maiezza:2019dht,Bersini:2019axn}.
+Choosing the renormalization scale $\mu^2= Q^2e^{-5/3}$ and neglecting the two-loop corrections proportional to $\beta_1$, one finds~\footnote{We also proved that Eq.~\eqref{nonpert_adler} could be derived using Ecalle bridge equation obtained from the RGE.
 We will discuss the latter point in a separate publication.}

-The next step is to implement the non-perturbative running for the coupling $\alpha_s(\mu)$ to be used in Eq.~\eqref{trans_adler}.
+The next step is implementing the nonperturbative running for the coupling $\alpha_s(\mu)$ to be used in Eq.~\eqref{trans_adler}.